intelequia/VirtualLabs/README.md

 First, make sure you meet the following requirements:

 * An active Azure subscription.
-It can be a Tria Account, MSDN or Retail Subscription.
+It can be a Trial Account, MSDN or Retail Subscription.
 * Available quota of cores
   * The basic deployment requires 6 VMs.
 When you select the size of these virtual machines, you must ensure that the total cores in the deployment do not exceed the subscription capacity (Remember: the default quota of cores is 20).